ComputationalRegulatoryGenomicsICL/cageflow/README.md

     -profile docker
 ```

-3. Call TSSs from the test yeast single-end CAGE reads using the [sacCer1 reference FASTA file](http://hgdownload.cse.ucsc.edu/goldenPath/sacCer1/bigZips/sacCer1.fa.gz) automatically downloaded from the UCSC server and the `BSgenome.Scerevisiae.UCSC.sacCer1` R package automatically installed within the CAGEr container and used there with CAGEr.
-As neither `--fasta`, nor `--index`, are specified, the genome name `sacCer1` is automatically taken from the provided BSgenome package name (or the file name of the package `.tar.gz` archive stored locally, if provided) to find and downloade the respective reference FASTA file:
+3. Call TSSs from the test yeast single-end CAGE reads using the [sacCer1 reference FASTA file](http://hgdownload.cse.ucsc.edu/goldenPath/sacCer1/bigZips/sacCer1.fa.gz) automatically downloaded from the UCSC server and the `BSgenome.Scerevisiae.UCSC.sacCer1` R package automatically installed within the CAGEr container on the fly and used there with CAGEr.
+As neither `--fasta`, nor `--index`, are specified, the genome name `sacCer1` is automatically taken from the provided BSgenome package name (or the file name of the package `.tar.gz` archive stored locally, if provided) to find and download the respective reference FASTA file:

 ```bash
 nextflow run customcageq/main.nf \